 You need to enforce your contract rights.
 Enough is enough.
 You need to draw the line somewhere.
-Get advice from Security of Payments lawyer now.
+Get advice from our Security of Payments lawyer now.
 Your first call is free.

 You need to act quickly!
 You may have rights to recover your debt using the Building and Construction Industry Security of Payments Act 1999 (NSW).
-Call now for your first free consult with an expert Security of Payments lawyer.
+Call now for your first free consultation with an expert Security of Payments lawyer.

 The Security of Payments law has strict time frames that need to be complied with to enforce your legal rights.
 Get the right advice from a Security of Payments lawyer.
 Your first call is free.